 Damage to the keel bone may appear in systems where birds are allowed to roost on surfaces that imply long term pressure on the keel bone (EFSA, 2005).
 Normally this is linked to the use of perches but may also originate from other objects like edges or water pipes.
 The keel bone successively gets a twisted shape due to pressure from the object.
 In contrast to bumble foot syndrome the damage to the keel bone increases with age until slaughter.
 Perch designs which have an upper surface of a narrow shape press more on the keel bone than a more flat surface.
 In most cases the keel bone deformation is moderate although, being evident.
-However, if very unsuitable perches or places for roosting are present in a system and birds use these intensively, more severe damage may cause defects in the attachment of the breast muscles to the keel bone deformation should be scored at an older age preferably after 60 weeks of age.
+However, if very unsuitable perches or places for roosting are present in a system and birds use these intensively, more severe damage may cause defects in the attachment of the breast muscles to the keel bone and thereby affect birds' use of these parts of the body.
+Because of the nature of development keel bone deformation should be scored at an older age preferably after 60 weeks of age.
 Scoring could be done by palpation of the keel bone under the plumage and through the skin of live birds or dissection of this bone after slaughter.
-SJV sets the acceptable level for appearance of scores $\leq 2$ to maximum 5% of birds.
+SJV sets the acceptable level for appearance of scores ≤2 to maximum 5% of birds.